 Amphai Northern Thai Food Club

 No essential Thai food list in Los Angeles could exclude critical darling Amphai Northern Thai Food Club.
-That crumbly sai oua (Thai pork sausage) pulls no punches with its heat level, and the khao soi is as good as one can find in the city.
+That crumbly sai oua (pork sausage) is hugely fragrant thanks to the addition of lemongrass, galangal, and a chiffonade of makrut lime leaf, and the khao soi is as good as one can find in the city.

 The Original Hoy-Ka Thai Noodle